We’ve finally received all our books for our 2021 homeschool year, so today I’m sharing everything we’ll be using over the next year.

 Foundations Phonics (a six-month course) can be completed first, and then Language Lessons can be done for the remaining 6 months of the year.

 I used ‘Teach Your Child To Read In 100 Easy Lessons‘ to teach my daughter to read, which we loved!
-So, my daughter is now at a reading level that means she can progress straight on to Language Lessons level 1.
+So, my daughter is now at a reading level which means she can progress straight on to Language Lessons level 1.

 We plan to use the year-long schedule in the book, so we will use this book 3 days a week, instead of 5.
 For the other two days per week, we will work through Explode The Code level 2.